 The field of cryptocurrencies can be incredibly dense with technical jargon.
 You don’t need to be a security expert to make basic sense of the bitcoin world, but it’s helpful to know some of the basics so you don’t have to switch to a dictionary every few minutes.

-- Cryptocurrency – Any decentralized digital currency, including bitcoin, litecoin, dogecoin, etc.
+- Cryptocurrency – Any decentralized digital currency, including bitcoin, litecoin, dogecoin, and other alternatives.

 - Blockchain – The distributed public ledger that helps verify transactions.
 This is bitcoin’s version of a team of accountants or a bank, and it’s what makes the system so unique and reliable.

 - Exchange rate – Bitcoins have no set value.
 Instead, you exchange them like you would foreign currency.
 At any moment bitcoins are worth different amounts in your local hard currency.